Second-wave positive psychology: Incorporating the dark side

 The dark side refers to more than just challenging experiences, thoughts, emotions, and behaviors that trigger discomfort.
-It also encompasses existential anxieties and the evitable sufferings in life.
+It also encompasses existential anxieties and the inevitable sufferings in life.
 Apart from existential concerns, the dark side also refers to our Achilles' heel.
-From Aristotle to William Shakespeare, the literature has always recognized the existence of tragic heroes—powerful and successful individuals who are eventually ruined by their own character flaws.
+From Aristotle to William Shakespeare, literature has always recognized the existence of tragic heroes—powerful and successful individuals who are eventually ruined by their character flaws.
 As Aristotle said, "A man cannot become a hero until he can see the root of his own downfall."
 All one's talents, character strengths, and efforts will eventually come to null, with disastrous consequences to oneself and others, when one pays no attention to one's own Achilles heel.

-The meaning hypothesis
+Meaning hypothesis

-Paul Wong proposes that the meaning hypothesis is an overarching conceptual framework for PP 2.0 because it is based on the universal human capacity for meaning making and meaning seeking and the vital role meaning plays in human experience and well-being.
+Paul Wong proposes that the meaning hypothesis is an overarching conceptual framework for PP 2.0 because it is based on the universal human capacity for meaning-making and meaning-seeking and the vital role meaning plays in human experience and well-being.
 It hypothesizes that meaning is the best possible end value for the good life and offers the best protection against existential anxieties and adversities.

-The meaning hypothesis places more emphasis on a fundamental change in global beliefs and values than behavioral change.
+The meaning hypothesis places more emphasis on a fundamental change in global beliefs, and values than behavioral change.
 The "meaning mindset" affirms that life has unconditional meaning and it can be found in any situation.
 Figure 1 presents a schematic presentation of the meaning mindset.

 If one chooses the meaning mindset, one can still find meaning and fulfillment even when failing to complete one's life mission.
 Thus, there is no failure when one pursues a virtuous and noble mission as one's life goal.
-A perspective shift to the meaning mindset helps eliminate one main source of human misery related to the striving to achieve material success or worldly fame.
-Cultivating a meaning mindset may yield better payoff than positive psychology exercises of enhancing happiness and character strengths because the perspective shift reorients one's focus away from egotistic pursuits to self-transcendence and altruism, which benefit both the individual and society.
+A perspective shift to the meaning mindset helps eliminate one primary source of human misery related to the striving to achieve material success or worldly fame.
+Cultivating a meaningful mindset may yield a better payoff than positive psychology exercises of enhancing happiness and character strengths because the perspective shift reorients one's focus away from egotistic pursuits to self-transcendence and altruism, which benefit both the individual and society.

 Conclusion

 Science is always self-corrective and progressive.
 PP 2.0 avoids many of the problems inherent in positive psychology "as usual" and opens up new avenues of research and applications.
 The future of psychology can benefit from integrating three distinct movements—humanistic-existential psychology, positive psychology, and indigenous psychology.

 The 21st century belongs to PP 2.0 because of its ability to integrate various sub-disciplines of mainstream psychology and its humble science approach.
-PP 2.0 is willing to put aside dogmatic epistemological positions in the service of the greater good as some have recommended.
+PP 2.0 is willing to put aside dogmatic epistemological positions in the service of the greater good, as some have recommended.

-Meaning management of the dialectical principles is sensitive to individual and cultural contexts, but is, at the same time, also cognizant of the common good of humility and self-transcendence.
-This big picture perspective of PP 2.0 avoids many of the excesses associated with the egotistic pursuits of happiness and success in positive psychology as usual.
+Meaning management of the dialectical principles is sensitive to individual and cultural contexts but is, at the same time, also cognizant of the common good of humility and self-transcendence.
+This big-picture perspective of PP 2.0 avoids many of the excesses associated with the egotistic pursuits of happiness and success in positive psychology, as usual.